stm32app/stm32app/README.md

 ## Our project: System-wide shared threads
-stm32app provides a primitive called thread - a combination of task, a queue and a timer manager. stm32app defines a small set of threads with different priorities.
+actor provides a primitive called thread - a combination of task, a queue and a timer manager. actor defines a small set of threads with different priorities.
 Actors in the system can declare their work to run in any of the builtin threads without overhead.
 This however prevents time-slicing to be effective, so the code has to be written in a way to avoid blocking as much as possible.

 ### Pros
 * 🟢 **Flexible**: Actors can do work with however many different priorities they need to